2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Associate Justice at Appellate Division, First Department, Supreme Court of the State of New York

-Judge Kennedy serves as an Associate Justice of the Appellate Division, First Department, Supreme Court of the State of New York.
-Prior to her appointment to the Appellate Division, she served as a Justice of the Supreme Court, New York County, and as Supervising Judge of the Civil Court, New York County.
-Judge Kennedy is an active member of The Sedona Conference and frequently speaks on topics related to e-discovery and information governance.
+Justice Kennedy serves as an Associate Justice of the Appellate Division, First Department, Supreme Court of the State of New York.
+Prior to her appointment to the Appellate Division, she served as a Justice of the Supreme Court, New York County, and as a Judge of the Civil Court of the City of New York.
+Justice Kennedy is a frequent speaker and author on topics related to the judiciary and the law and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Partner at Hausfeld

-Jeannine is a partner at Hausfeld, focusing on antitrust litigation and e-discovery.
-She has extensive experience managing complex litigation matters and advising clients on e-discovery strategies.
-Jeannine is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1) and has contributed to various publications on e-discovery best practices.
+Jeannine is a partner at Hausfeld, where she focuses on antitrust litigation and e-discovery.
+She has extensive experience advising clients on e-discovery strategies, data preservation, and compliance with legal and regulatory requirements.
+Jeannine is a frequent speaker and author on e-discovery topics and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Jonathan Monheit